What is Howlite? – A Complete Buying Guide

 However, howlite jewelry is typically very affordable and most pieces come under $50.
 Depending on the materials used, brand, and quality of workmanship, howlite jewelry can cost from a few dollars to upwards of $100.

-How To Clean and Care For Howlite
+How to Clean and Care For Howlite

 The chief concern when taking care of howlite is how soft it is.
 With a hardness of just 3.5 on the Mohs scale, howlite can be scratched very easily.